Peru Iquitos Jungle canopy walk Iquitos Lodge

 Man departed Latam airways plane at Puerto Maldonado airport airport

-Latam airways Plane at Puerto Maldonado airport
+Latam Airways plane at Puerto Maldonado airport

-How to get around Puerto Maldonado
+How to get around in Puerto Maldonado

 Taxi Puerto Maldonado

+Most Lodges and hotels in Puerto Maldonado offer shuttle services or arrange transport from and to the airport.
+Motorcycle-driving taxis are the cheapest option for travelling around Puerto Maldonado; however, consider the size and weight of your luggage.
 We arrived at the airport without arranging any transport to our Lodge.
 Manny, with his three-wheel-taxi, was delighted when he stopped and agreed to take us to our Lodge at Tambopata, Madre de Dios region.

 After leaving the airport, we had to stop to put our big red bag on the roof rack as Manny couldn’t hold on to it while driving.
 Taxis in the Puerto Maldonado region are more expensive and not as widely available as in Cusco.